DFKI-Interactive-Machine-Learning/AraSIF/README.md

 # AraSIF - Arabic Sentence Embeddings using Smooth Inverse Frequency (SIF)

-This is a minimal example for computing sentence embeddings for Arabic as described [Kalimuthu et. al (2019)](https://sites.google.com/view/wanlp-2019/home#h.p_Bd2Gh1L0z6cE): **"Incremental Domain Adaptation for Neural Machine Translation in Low-Resource Settings"**.
+This is a minimal example for computing sentence embeddings for Arabic as described [Kalimuthu et. al (2019)](https://www.aclweb.org/anthology/papers/W/W19/W19-4601): **"Incremental Domain Adaptation for Neural Machine Translation in Low-Resource Settings"**.

 This code is adapted from the [original SIF implementation](https://github.com/PrincetonML/SIF_mini_demo) and is written in [python](https://www.python.org).
 In addition, it requires [gensim](https://radimrehurek.com/gensim), [numpy](http://numpy.org), [scipy](https://www.scipy.org), [pickle](https://docs.python.org/3/library/pickle.html), and [sklearn](https://scikit-learn.org) packages.

 #### Install
-To install all the dependencies, `conda` or `virtualenv` environment is recommended.
-After activating an isolated environment, install the requirements using pip:
+To install all the dependencies, `virtualenv` or `conda` environment is recommended.
+After activating an isolated environment, please install the requirements using pip:

 ```
 $ pip install -r requirements.txt